Elizabeth Norton: Biography

 Norton grew up in Steyning, West Sussex, and attended Steyning Grammar School.
 She studied archaeology and anthropology at New Hall, Cambridge, and later completed a master's degree in European archaeology at Hertford College, Oxford.

 She was a member of a university research group led by Jeremy Keenan to the Algerian Sahara which surveyed prehistoric rock art and travelled with the Tuareg people.
 The anthropologist Mary Ann Craig was also a member of this group.
 Norton has also carried out archaeological fieldwork in Hungary.

 Her television appearances include Bloody Tales of the Tower (National Geographic), The Book Show (Sky Arts), Flog It!
 (BBC One) and BBC Breakfast (BBC One).
 She regularly appears as an expert on BBC London News and is often featured on radio, including The Robert Elms Show on BBC Radio London.

-In 2019, she completed a Doctor of Philosophy at the University of Oxford.
-Her thesis was titled The Blount Family in the long Sixteenth century and she was supervised by Hannah Dawson and Laura Gowing.
+In 2019, she completed a Doctor of Philosophy at King's College London.
+Her thesis was titled The Blount Family in the long Sixteenth century and she was supervised by Hannah Dawson and Lucy Wooding.

 Norton lives in Kingston upon Thames with her husband and sons.